apache/druid/docs/api-reference/retention-rules-api.md

 ## Get audit history for all datasources

-Retrieves the audit history of rules for all datasources.
+Retrieves the audit history of rules for all datasources over an interval of time.
+The default value of `interval` can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator `runtime.properties`.

 ### URL